TissueMAPS/TissueMAPS/docs/user_guide.rst

    Image analysis stage.

    Notice the "extra arguments" section, which hasn't been present in any of the other previous stages.
-You are required to select a "pipeline", which should be processed by by the "jterator" step.
+You are required to select a "pipeline", which should be processed by the "jterator" step.
 Since no pipeline has been created so far, the drop-down menue is empty.

 To begin with, you need to create a pipeline.
 To this end, click on |create_pipe_button|.
 Give the pipeline a descriptive name, here we call it ``test-pipe``.
 This will direct you to a separte interface for defining the pipeline.